aws-samples/aws-nlp-workshop/2_SentimentAnalysis/README.md

 API Gateway calls the Lambda function we created at the previous step.
 Create a GET method that invokes the Lambda function and passes the IDs of each user feedback as an event.

-Create a new resource called `/detectsentiment` within your API.
-Then create a GET method for that resource and configure it to use a Lambda proxy integration backed by the `DetectSentiment` function you created in the previous section.
+Create a new resource called `/predictsentiment` within your API.
+Then create a GET method for that resource and configure it to use a Lambda proxy integration backed by the `PredictFeedbackSentiment` function you created in the previous section.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>